FREQUENTLY ASKED QUESTIONS

 Yes, you can purchase your tickets on our ticketing page.

 Do I need to book tickets online?

 We have ticket offices which are open on the day of travel which sell tickets and First Class upgrades.
 However you can avoid any queues and purchase your tickets easily on our ticketing page.
-For some services, such as Evening Eats and Santa Trains pre-booking is essential.
+For some services, such as Dales Dining trains, Santa Trains and other special events pre-booking is essential.
 For other events, pre-booking is recommended, but not required.

 How much does it cost to just come and look?

 A platform ticket costs £1, they are needed to access Embsay or Bolton Abbey Stations, available from the Ticket Office.
 Platform tickets are not available on special event days when an admission charge covers entry to the whole site.

 We have trains running on every Sunday throughout the year, most Saturdays and up to 7 days a week in the summer.
 See our calendar and timetables page for full details.